 New techniques for load balancing: where the allocation of user traffic to 4G and 5G cells in the region is based on a wide set of inputs including user load, traffic requirements/conditions, and environmental factors.

 The application of ONAP-based SON solutions will need to be managed and coordinated appropriately.
 SON coordination is necessary in order to ensure that independently executing SON functions do not conflict, or otherwise negatively interact with one another.
 The SON coordination should be policy-driven, allowing operators to easily tailor the logic governing SON function interactions to their own unique network scenarios and business objectives.
 Finally, such coordination should also take into account 5G-specific mechanisms such as network slicing and be able to interoperate with legacy proprietary SON platforms to the extent possible.

+Goal: A Radio Area experiencing an anomaly/SLA breach condition, is detected immediately (later use case :- predicted just before?) by ONAP, ONAP automatically takes corrective action, re-configuring the Radio service area/ and or supporting transport/core.
+ONAP verifies the action has remediated the issue.

+Pre-Condition: The Radio Network is operational, ONAP is actively collecting measurement information for the slice

+Post-Condition: The Radio Service Area is operating within SLA/SLO

 In order to support the optimization capabilities described (both the Slicing and RAN optimizations), ONAP must support design and execution capabilities described below.